SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/09-Homework.md

 5
 [/input]
 [output]
 It will be a tough winter!
-More 600 liters wine needed.
+600 liters of wine needed.
 [/output]
 [/test]
 [test]